getodk/central-backend/docs/api.md

 * `User`s are accounts used by the staff members who manage the server and the data collection campaigns.
 They each have a set of rights assigned to them via Roles and Assignments.
 They are the only account types that have passwords associated with them.
 They also always have an email address.
 Users can authenticate using **Session Bearer Tokens** or using **HTTPS Basic** authentication.
 * `App User`s are only allowed to access the OpenRosa parts of the API: in essence, they are allowed to list forms, download form definitions, and create new submissions against those forms.
 They can only authenticate using **App User URL**s.

-In a future version of the API, programmatic consumers will be more directly supported as their own Actor type, which can be granted limited permissions and can authenticate over **OAuth 2.0**.

 Next, you will find documentation on each of the three authentication methods described above.
 It is best not to present multiple credentials.
 If you do, the first _presented_ scheme out of `/key` token, Bearer, Basic, then Cookie will be used for the request.
 If the multiple schemes are sent at once, and the first matching scheme fails, the request will be immediately rejected.